 From Pisa airport take the airport train to Firenze (Florence) and then a train to Perugia (you may have to change at Terontola- see the train section).
 From Ancona airport, take the train towards Rome (you may have to change trains at Foligno to reach Perugia).

 In Rome, Ryan Air arrives at the secondary airport, Roma Ciampino.
 Ciampino airport is connected by shuttle bus to Ciampino railway station and Anagnina on the metropolitana (subway system).
 From there take a train to Perugia.
 You can also (and we recommend) take the efficient Terravision buses (see www.terravision.it).
 More likely you’ll fly through Roma Fiumicino (also called Leonardo da Vinci).
 If you go by train, ask the train station employee to give you a ticket to Roma Tiburtina (€8) and then from Roma Tiburtina to Perugia (€10.12).
 If you say “Airport to Perugia” you’ll pay the extortionary €14 from Fiumicino to Roma Termini (on the express train) and then €10.12 from Roma Termini to Perugia.
 Don’t arrive too late in Rome: if you leave Rome after 20:00 you may not get the train to Perugia.
 There are also several Fiumicino airport buses every day operated by the Sulga company.
 They leave from right in front of Terminal C, from the big parking lot that all the other buses leave from.
 Look for “Sulga” on the side of the bus.
 It takes from three to three-and-half hours to get to Perugia but it saves you hauling your luggage on and off the train.
-Get the newest schedule online at www.sulga.it, and call 800.099-661 for reservations (not obligatory).
+Get the newest schedule online at www.sulga.it (non need to reserve).
 It’s €24 one way.

 Perugia and in fact Umbria is landlocked.
 Fugitives will be interested to know that the nearest port is Ancona, three hours away by train, from where ferries arrive from Croatia (Zadar, Split) and Greece (Igoumenitsa, Patras).